 Yes!
 You can mix prints!
 It’s likely that you learned the basic tenets of dressing from your parents, the women in your family, and your seventh-grade peers.
 Especially if you hail from a conservative area of the country or grew up in a family that prioritized classic good taste in clothing, you may believe that mixing prints is just for eccentric golfers, but we’re here to help you branch out!
 Mixing prints isn’t strictly for the Paris runway and bold fashionistas; when done tastefully, it’s for any woman who wants to amplify her style.
 Showcase your flair and extend your wardrobe flexibility by mixing prints for maximum style!
+Here are our top tips on how to mix prints and patterns in your daily looks.

 The first thing to consider when mixing prints is color.
 Outside of high fashion where off-the-wall combinations rule, there are three possibilities to consider: monochrome, matching, or mixing in neutrals.
 Let’s consider these choices for mixing prints: